Manifold Learning by Mixture Models of VAEs for Inverse Problems: Mixture of VAEs for Inverse Problems

 Since $F$ is defined on the whole $\R_+^{128\times128}$, we use again Remark~\ref{rem:riem_grad_ex} for the evaluation of the Riemannian gradient.
 More precisely, for $\gamma\in U_k$, we have that $\nabla_{\mathcal M} F(\gamma)=J(J^\tT J)^{-1}J^\tT\nabla F(\gamma)$, where $\nabla F(\gamma)$ is the Euclidean gradient of $F$ and $J=\nabla \mathcal D_k(\mathcal E_k(\gamma))$.
 Here, we compute $\nabla F(\gamma)$ by \eqref{eq:derivative_F_EIT} and $J$ by algorithmic differentiation.

 The reconstructions for 20 different ground truths are visualized in Figure~\ref{fig:balls_reconstructions}.
 We observe that both models capture the ground truth structure in most cases, but also fail sometimes.
-Nevertheless, the reconstructions with the mixture of two VAEs recover the correct structure more often and more accurately than the single VAE.
-To quantify the difference more in detail, we rerun the experiment with $200$ different ground truth images and average the resulting PSNR over $200$ reconstructions within the following table.
+Nevertheless, the reconstructions with the mixture of two VAEs recover the correct structure more often and more accurately than the single VAE, which can be explained by the better coverage of the data manifold.
+To quantify the difference more in detail, we rerun the experiment with $200$ different ground truth images and compare the results with one and two generators using the PSNR and SSIM.
+As an additional evaluation metric, we run the segmentation algorithm proposed by \citet{O1979} on the ground truth and reconstruction image and compare the resulting segmentation masks using the SSIM.
+The resulting values are given in the following table.

-Consequently, the reconstructions with two generators are significantly better than those with one generator.
+Consequently, the reconstructions with two generators are significantly better than those with one generator for all evaluation metrics.